Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas: Analytic proof

-To intuitively understand the symmetry-breaking, consider ion drift waves, which inherently propagate in the $+y$ direction.
-If $\Delta q < 0$, particles with $v_{||} > 0$ will also move the $+y$ direction due to \refEq{eq:parallelBC} and can resonate with the drift waves, while particles with $v_{||} < 0$ cannot.
+To intuitively understand the symmetry-breaking at $\hat{s}=0$, consider e.g. ion drift waves, which possess a velocity $\vec{v}_{\ast i} \propto \vec{B} \times \Nabla p_{i}$ in the $-y$ direction.
+If $\Delta q > 0$, particles with $v_{||} > 0$ will also move the $-y$ direction whenever they pass through the parallel boundary, allowing them to resonate with the drift waves through their parallel motion.
+However, particles with $v_{||} < 0$ will travel through the parallel boundary in the opposite direction, causing \refEq{eq:parallelBC} to shift them in the $+y$ direction and preventing them from resonating with the drift wave.
+Thus, particles traveling in opposite directions will be transported differently thereby breaking the symmetry, but only when $\Delta q$ is small enough that thermal particles resonate with the instability.

 In a flux tube, this symmetry-breaking formally exists only for exactly $\hat{s} = 0$, but in real machines it will persist for small but finite $\hat{s} \approx 0$.
 This is because, when $\hat{s}$ is finite, the boundary conditions force the flux tube to span the radial distance between lowest-order rational surfaces, assuming a Taylor-expanded linear $q$ profile \cite{BeerBallooningCoordinates1995, BallBoundaryCond2020}.
 This means the domain will symmetrically include both positive and negative $\Delta q$, which locally drive values of $\overline{\Pi}_{s}$ that cancel (as our proof requires).
-However, at low $\hat{s}$, the radial domain can be larger than the machine and often poorly approximates real $q$ profiles.
-Thus, real machines are not constrained to symmetrically include the two canceling regions of positive and negative $\Delta q$.
+However, at low $\hat{s}$, the radial domain can be larger than the physical machine and often poorly approximates the actual $q$ profile.
+In reality, machines are not constrained to symmetrically include the two canceling regions of positive and negative $\Delta q$.